JakeAtTurner/v2-table/README.md

 * to sort now, you must have sortable and type,  check in table-header
 * repalce data with displayData,  I am using displayData because we handle filtering and sorting internally
 * column type is String by default
+* added in the slot tableHeader
+* for the class/style changes on the tableHeader, it will be deffinied by v2-table__header-dashboard

 ## Thanks